-8. Respirators, Anti-gas, will be worn when embarking or disembarking.
-They are to be worn in the "slung" position.
+7A.
+Respirators, Anti-gas, will be worn on embarking or disembarking.
+They are to be in the "slung" position.

-9. Fighting Order.-Steel Helmet.
+8. Fighting Order.-Steel Helmet.
 Drab Service Dress.
 Puttees.
 Equipment as for Marching Order with pack (less Greatcoat).
 Waistcoat.
 Cardigan and respirator anti-gas as ordered.

-10. Great Coats.-The waist belt will be worn underneath the great coat when off duty and when walking out.
+9. Great Coats.-The waist belt will be worn underneath the great coat when off duty and when walking out.